ITR Filing Deadline Missed?

 Direct Tax is levied on individuals, HUFs (Hindu Undivided Families), companies, firms, etc.

-• It helps in reducing the inflation rates of the country.
+• It helps reduce the inflation rates of the country.

 • It is progressive as it is mostly imposed on the rich.